RetroReversing/retroReversing/categories/misc/Magazines.md

 ---
 ## Computer Arts (UK)
 Computer Arts was a popular UK magazine dedicated to 2D and 3D creation on PC/Mac, so it contains a wealth of information related to asset creation for game development.
+It lasted 305 issues before the pandemic in 2020 stopped production of the magazine [^1].

 ### Issues